aindilis/financial-planning/README.md

 # financial-planning
 A temporal metric financial PDDL planning domain and problem w/ tools for personal planning.
 Extremely simple proof of concept to be expanded upon.
+Can be used as a subplanner to analyze what if scenarios, such as if you were to buy this or that.
+Can also be used to arrive at a final plan, and contingency plans for if unexpected expenses arise.

 Here is an example which took 0.2 seconds to compute: